shehreendheda/katacoda-scenarios/slov2/slopractice/step4.md

    Leave the name of the monitor as is.

-   Add `Monitor for the SLO "99% of the time the p99 latency of a home page request should be less than 5 seconds."`{{copy}} to the description.
+   Replace the description with `Monitor for the SLO "99% of the time the p99 latency of a home page request should be less than 5 seconds."`{{copy}}.

    ![monitor-new-descriptionslo](slopractice/assets/monitor-new-descriptionslo.png)